 And I know you want to access that part of you.
-The part of you that wants to fall in love, fearlessly follow your intuition, or do work that makes a difference in the world.
+The part of you that wants to find your purpose, fall in love, fearlessly follow your intuition, or do incredible work that makes a difference in the world.

 So what shifted things for me?
 What finally had me less concerned with physical appearance and more on living my life?

-Well, as I got to work as an R.D., I began to realize that nutrition advice alone was not resolving the insecurities that many of my clients were feeling about themselves.
-I finally saw for myself that pursuing weight loss and the “perfect body” wasn’t making anyone happy, including me.
+Well, as I got to work as a nutritionist, I began to realize that nutrition advice alone was not resolving the insecurities that many of my clients were feeling about themselves.
+And just like the women I was working with, I finally saw for myself that pursuing weight loss and the “perfect body” wasn’t making anyone happy, including me.

 From that moment forward, I decided it was time to for a change.
-Not only would I embrace my perfectly imperfect self, but I would also help other women do the same.
+Not only would I embrace my perfectly imperfect self, but I would also help others do the same.

-Today, I’m on a mission to help women (and men!) like you find freedom from the health concerns that are holding you back from living your best life.
+Today, I’m on a mission to help women like you find freedom from the health concerns that are holding you back from living your best life.
 I’m also here to help you realize that your self-worth and value does not have to be dictated by the number on the scale, whether or not you have a thigh gap, or the opinion of others.